geokkjer/blog/content/Install Fedora.md

 ```sh
 sudo dnf update
 ```
-The longer time since the release the more packages are updated.
-As you can see below, on my install the first update amounts to 1236 updates and 1.1 G to download.
+The longer time since the release the more packages need to be updated.
+As you can see below, on my install the first update amounts to 1236 updates and 1.1G to download.
 This can take a while mostly depending on you download speed and cpu power.

 <img src="/img/install fedora/update.png" width="800">